my-name-is-D/object-detection-Motion-Nao-webots/image_processing/README.md

 # What this package does
-This package is composed of 2 versoins.
+This package is composed of 3 versions.
 1. try to identify an image thanks to find_2d_object, process the object pose and extract the position according to the camera frame.
 Then the id of the object seen and its position x,y,z are sent as a topic.
 2. extract from a topic an image (sent as a string in the topic) reconstruct the string into an image format then extract ellipses from the picture and calculate the simulated ball position (known size).
+Works with a ball.
 If the average color of the ellipse is red (or non identified), nothing is sent back, else the color and position are sent back into a topic.

+the 3rd version does the same as version too but with a cylinder as used object (modified a bit)

 1
 ```bash